-I don't even think he knew I heard from him.
+I don't even think he knew I would hear from him.

-Because people who have sat in the seats you are sitting in right now, in theaters all over the world, sometimes, after they heard the words you have been hearing, sometimes, they would write to him.
+Instead people who have sat in the seats you are sitting in right now, in theaters all over the world, sometimes, after they would hear the words you have been hearing, sometimes, they would write to him.

-And sometimes they would cc me and bcc me, and I would see hundreds of messages flooding out to a single fixed point, filled with questions.
-And sometimes, an answer would come back.
+And sometimes they would cc: me and bcc: me, and I would see hundreds of messages flooding out to a single fixed point, filled with questions.
+And every once in a while, an answer would come back